Ahhhhh chooooo!

 Pop Quiz!

-Look at the picture above and write the the answers to each symptom.
-The answers are listed at the bottom of the page
+Look at the picture above and write the names of each of the spring allergies symptoms the poor woman is experiencing.
+The answers are listed at the bottom of the page.

 1. stuffy nose, runny nose